mzourack/DIKTAAT/README.md

 # DIKTAAT
 performance trigger sequencer

-This repo contains the platformio project and circuit schematic
+This repo contains the platformio project and circuit schematic.